anselnettles/doom-nukem/README.md

 <div align="left"><b>This game features:</b><br>

 <p><input size="120">
-• Real-time three-dimensional movement and view angles via keyboard and mouse.<br>
+<h3>• Real-time three-dimensional movement and view angles via keyboard and mouse.<br>
 • A feature-rich game stage, with a variety of environmental heights, nooks and un-even terrain.<br>
-• Fully original textured environmental graphics, parsed internally from a HEX graphics map.<br>
+• Fully original environmental textures, parsed internally from a HEX sprite graphics map.<br>
 • Collectible items, environmental events and details that are constantly shifting.<br>
+• An atmospheric setting and background music to support the moody story setting.<br>
-• A level-editor that allows the user to edit and adjust the game stage to their likings.<br>
+• A level-editor that allows the user to edit and adjust the game stage to their likings.</h3>
 </input></p></br>

 #